gkudos/cartodb-toolbox/README.md

 CartoDB Toolbox for Arcgis Desktop.
 It allows you to upload data from Arcgis Desktop to a CartoDB account.

+(**Note:**  This project is under development, and I am interested in getting feedback.
+If you have specific ArcGIS-to-CartoDB needs not met by the current codebase, please email me at <juan@gkudos.com> )

 ## Features